sridhar-ravi/Intro_to_bioinformatics_CO_2024/README.md

 ssh -X username@graham.computecanada.ca
 ```

-Create a folder in scratch called bioinformatics and go into it
+Create a folder in your `home` or `scratch` called bioinformatics and go into it
 Type the following command in your terminal to see which versions of `samtools` avaible on out software stack
 ```
 module spider samtools